| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 |

-the list (of length p
+A the list (of length p) of the estimated matrices

-the time series of the residuals
+residuals the time series of the residuals

 A function to estimate a (possibly big) multivariate VECM time series using penalized least squares methods, such as ENET, SCAD or MC+.